 long life will I satisfy him, and shew him my salvation.

-Note verses 14 through 16, which is God speaking to the supplicant (the prayer giver) in verses 1 through 13.
+Note verses 14 through 16, which is God speaking to the supplicant (the prayer giver) of verses 1 through 13.
 In verse 14, God

 tells us that the comforting promises of the psalm depend upon our setting our love upon Him because we know Him, understand Him and His ways, have a personal knowledge of Who He is, follow Him, and trust and rely on Him.